-The browse is provided by zoo staff and can be purchased at the Tall Wonders viewing deck five minutes prior to each scheduled encounter.
-Giraffe encounters occur twice daily but are subject to change, cancellation and occasionally, the disinterested mood of the giraffes.
+The browser is provided by zoo staff and can be purchased at the Tall Wonders viewing deck five minutes before each scheduled encounter.
+Giraffe encounters occur twice daily but are subject to change, cancellation, and occasionally, the disinterested mood of the giraffes.

-Keeper Chats are fun way for visitors to get an up close and personal look at some of the zoo’s residents.
-Previous Keeper Chats have included a mongoose, anteater, pelican and other critters.
-Keepers give short presentations and children are given the opportunity to ask questions.
+Keeper Chats are a fun way for visitors to get an up-close and personal look at some of the zoo’s residents.
+Previous Keeper Chats have included a mongoose, anteater, pelican, and other critters.
+Keepers give short presentations, and children are allowed to ask questions.
 Keeper chats are generally offered in the late spring and summer only.

 Neighboring Funderland and Fairytale Town are also part of William Land Park and just a short walk from the zoo entrance.
 The Sacramento Zoo is open daily except for some holidays.

-As a rule, the Sacramento Zoo doesn’t offer discounts or coupons.
+As a rule, the Sacramento Zoo doesn’t offer discounts or coupons except for members of the zoo.
 AAA Auto Club members can get $3.00 off when they show their card.
 Zoo tickets are very affordable and are a bargain compared to other Northern California attractions.